 Sarna is a group of sacred trees (Always Sal) where no felling or illicit work can be done.
 Even tubers are not plucked from this area.
 The area may range from app.
 50 sq. meters to sometimes an acre.
 Numberwise, trees range from 10-15 to hundreds sometimes.
 All the trees in a Sanna are matured.
 Their height exceeds 20', girth 90-100cm.
 The word Sarna has come out of original hindi word 'Sharan' which means shelter.
 It is believed that god Rama during his famous 14 years exile into forest has once stopped for a while in the vicinity of a village in the area.
-So, it is r eplicated in every village (The group of trees forming a forest).
-All holy worships are performed inSarnas i) Facts that came as general consensus.
+So, it is replicated in every village (The group of trees forming a forest).
+All holy worships are performed in Sarnas